 The Meh Stuff

-Unfortunately at this point there is no battle that Black Jack can’t win.
-Even when the Syndic come up with a cunning plan (and invent the term “planetary shotgun”) the admiral avoids it.
-It’s not that he doesn’t have the potential for setbacks — his ships are actively falling apart around him, his allies are scheming to put him on the throne, and his political enemies are secretly constructing a new fleet to oppose him — it’s just that he never, ever loses.
+Unfortunately at this point, there is no battle that Black Jack can’t win.
+Even when the Syndic comes up with a cunning plan (and invents the term “planetary shotgun”) the admiral avoids it.
+It’s not that he doesn’t have the potential for setbacks — his ships are actively falling apart around him, his allies are scheming to put him on the throne, and his political enemies are secretly constructing a new fleet to oppose him — it’s just that he never ever loses.

 This is in sharp contrast to Jack Aubrey in the Master and Commander series; Aubrey had the nickname “Lucky Jack” because he did so well in battle and took so many enemy ships as prizes, but at the same time he had serious setbacks: ships destroyed by icebergs, crippling debt that nearly landed him in prison, being kicked out of the Navy and forced to work as a privateer, etc. Some of these setbacks took two or three books to resolve; if Black Jack does encounter a difficulty, he usually triumphs in a few chapters.

 I still enjoy the series, and I think the next book has potential since it will likely pit Black Jack against his own government, but I wish Campbell would throw in some more adversity.